 Explore Los Rios Historic District

 Los Rios Historic District includes 40 structures lining both sides of Los Rios Street (next to San Juan Capistrano’s Old Town).
-The Montanez, the Rios, and the Silvas are all that remain of the adobes that housed the builders of the mission and the mission ranch workers in the late 1700s and early 1800s.
+The Montanez Adobe, Rios Adobe, and Silvas Adobe are all that remain of the adobes that housed the builders of the mission and the mission ranch workers in the late 1700s and early 1800s.
 Some sources affirm this is the oldest neighborhood in California.

 Even though many houses in the District are private residences, there are many businesses open to the public.
 There are opportunities to eat, buy gifts, or have a good cup of coffee.
 There are many artist studios in the area.
 So get prepared to see pieces of stained glass hanging from trees and statues, vases, or colorful signs scattered around patios.

 A lot of people (even locals) have no idea about the existence of this District.
 Leave enough time on your itinerary to explore it.
 I recommend stopping by the following:

 - Ramos House Cafe